MicrosoftDocs/microsoft-salescopilot-docs/articles/privileges.md

 ms.author: shjais
 ---

-# Privileges required to use the Sales app
+# Privileges required to use Sales app

-the Sales applies your organization's existing CRM access controls and user permissions.
+The Sales applies your organization's existing CRM access controls and user permissions.
 Administrators must have correct permissions to customize their CRM systems, and users must have the correct permissions to view, update, and create records in their CRM systems from the Sales app.

 > [!NOTE]
 > - If you've made changes in a user's permissions or security roles in your CRM, ask that user to sign out of the Sales app in Outlook and then sign in again for these changes to be reflected appropriately.